 The allure of the swimming pool is also captured in this book of photography, which includes work by Abbas Attar, Henri Cartier-Bresson, and Peter Marlow.
 Perfect for anyone already planning their first international holiday of 2022.

 If someone you know couldn’t make it to the Barbican’s Masculinities exhibition, then this coffee-table book would make a thoughtful gift.
 It includes the work of more than 50 artists over a 60-year period, and seeks to explore the changing attitudes to what masculinity “is” — from Arnold Schwarzenegger’s bodybuilding shoots from the 1970s to the hypermasculine images of militarism in Nazi Germany.

 Immerse yourself in the glory days of the ’90s (including the kind-of-cool-again haircuts).
 This book features hundreds of photographs taken by Kevin Cummings, who was the chief photographer at NME for a decade.

 Assembled by the editors of New York Magazine (a.k.a. the Strategist UK’s big brother) with contributions from Jerry Saltz, Rebecca Traister, Christopher Bonanos, and many more, The Encyclopedia of New York is part deep dive into hidden histories and part city field guide covering the origins of things invented in New York City (for instance, the game of Scrabble was born in Jackson Heights in 1931).
-It’s out in the U.K. on November 26, but you can preorder now.

 The Strategist UK is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Read about who we are and what we do here.
 Our editors update links when possible, but note that deals can expire and all prices are subject to change.